Read my full session wrap-up here: 2018 End of Session Letter

 Governor Hogan has dramatically changed the culture in Annapolis and spent his first term assembling a very competent team of leaders to change the "status quo" and Change Maryland into a place our citizens can live, work and retire.

-Some of the areas Governor Hogan has worked on throughout the last year:
+Some of the areas Governor Hogan has worked on throughout his first term:

 - Streamlining State Government to stimulate business and create jobs